 HistoryIn the early 20th century, Toronto had a Greek population of only a few thousand.
 Fleeing political and economic instability in the 1970s, Greek immigrants found refuge in the city in much larger numbers.
 They settled in an area that was traditionally known as the Danforth.
 In the early 1990s, this part of Toronto evolved into the biggest Greek enclave in Canada.
-Even the United States didn't have larger Greek neighborhoods than the Danforth.
+Even the United States didn't have larger Greek neighbourhoods than the Danforth.
 With growing pressure from the local community, Toronto's government officially renamed the district Greektown in 1993.
-Formed in 1981, the Danforth Village Business Improvement Area has managed various commercial and cultural aspects of the neighborhood.
+Formed in 1981, the Danforth Village Business Improvement Area has managed various commercial and cultural aspects of the neighbourhood.
 This entity essentially acts as a chamber of commerce for one of the city's richest ethnic enclaves.
 The organization successfully convinced municipal leaders to install bilingual signs along the streets.
 As you walk Danforth Avenue, you'll see distinct blue and white street signs in English and Greek.
 Click to book A Greektown Toronto Food Tour Experience.

 DiningGreektown is one of the premier dining destinations in the eastern part of Toronto.
 As you stroll Danforth Avenue, you'll see plenty of delicious food options, ranging from bistros to upscale restaurants.
 You shouldn't have a problem finding gyros, souvlaki, baklava and other traditional Greek treats.
 Athens Restaurant, Maras Gyros, Mr. Greek and Pantheon are some options to consider.
 In recent years, gentrification has reshaped the local dining scene for high-end patrons.
 Asian fusion and contemporary European restaurants have opened alongside traditional cafes, pizzerias and casual eateries.
 If you'd like to get a true sense of the area's culinary scene, attend the Taste of the Danforth.
 Held in August, this annual food festival hosts dozens of local vendors.
 In some years, attendance for this free event has exceeded more than 1 million.
-Live music, children's games and other fun activities are included at this neighborhood festival that celebrates Greek culture.
+Live music, children's games and other fun activities are included at this neighbourhood festival that celebrates Greek culture.
 For example, concerts are held at the Greek Stage, Celebrity Stage and Showcase Stage.
 The Kids' Fun Zone has thousands of LEGO bricks and other hands-on exhibits.
 Sports Zone promotes the city's local professional teams, such as the Raptors, Maple Leafs and Blue Jays.
 Celebrating Canada's Multicultural Mosaic promotes the diversity of Toronto with dances and performances.

 Visting the GreektownGreektown occupies more than 10 blocks on Danforth Avenue in the eastern part of Toronto.
 Lined with mostly commercial properties, this avenue accommodates westbound and eastbound vehicle traffic.
 Linking Downtown Toronto with the city's northern outskirts, the Don Valley Parkway has exits that lead to the avenue.
 The Bloor-Danforth Line, also known as the 2 Line, is a subway service that stops at multiple locations in the heart of this historic district.
-The Chester Station is located at the neighborhood's western end, and the Donlands Station is located at the eastern end.
+The Chester Station is located at the neighbourhood's western end, and the Donlands Station is located at the eastern end.
 Additionally, the Pape Station is centrally located in the community.
 Bus Route 300 also stops at several points along Danforth Avenue.
-TTC streetcars run just outside of the western edge of the neighborhood.
+TTC streetcars run just outside of the western edge of the neighbourhood.
 For example, the 504 and 505 lines serve passengers at the Broadview Station.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.